ForgeGit/wotlk_demonic_pact_dist/readme.md

 ## ARE YOU SURE ABOUT THAT?

-Using 335 logs randomly selected from all the logs uploaded to WCL early in the 25th of March, 2023, I extracted data for 54 Algalon and 208 Kologarn kills to look into demonic pact spellpower along the encounters.
+Using 335 logs randomly selected from all the logs uploaded to WCL early in the 25th of March, 2023, I extracted data for 54 Algalon and 208 Kologarn kills to __look into demonic pact spellpower distribution along the encounter duration__.

 # Table of Contents